For Most of Us, the Trade-Off Are Worth It

 Even when a patient isn’t using, they most likely will still have THC in their blood.
 In seven states, ANY amount of THC in the blood can result in the driver being prosecuted for a DUID.
 It doesn’t matter that the presence of THC does NOT indicate intoxication.

 MMJ patients & recreational users take big risks when they drive in many states.
 Even when NOT intoxicated.
 It can take weeks for the body to completely excrete the metabolites of cannabis.

 In some states, using medical marijuana has resulted in patients being refused medical care.

 Patients have been denied access to medications (especially opiates) and pain clinics.
 In some states, dying patients are refused life-saving organ transplants.

 Also, hospitals do not allow medical marijuana use which means any patient who must go to the hospital is forced onto prescription medications.

 Marijuana and cancer: Read the 10 Research-Backed Ways Cannabis Can Help Fight Cancer

 Medical marijuana patients trade rights for medication, but many of us have no other options.
-The good news is that for most patients the trade-offs are worth it because medical marijuana is an incredible medication.
+The good news is that many patients consider the trade-offs are worth it because medical marijuana is an incredible medication.